jschwinger233/grpcdump/README.md

 GRPC on HTTP2 has an amazing feature: hpack header compression, which also causes trouble because we can't always capture the complete traffic from the beginning of connection, leaving us unable to hpack-decode the headers thereafter.

-Beside hpack issues, the missing request frames result in the similar consequences.
+Beside hpack issues, the missing request frames also lead to the similar consequences.

 To demonstrate this easily, let's make an etcd watch: